misttech/fuchsia/docs/ipc-design/memory-attribution.md

 Note that MBOs are not fixed-size.
 An MBO is resized dynamically when message contents are written into it.
-This means that (for example) if client sends an MBO containing a request message of size 1k to a server (without prereserving extra space in the MBO), and the server writes a 64k reply into the MBO, this action by the server will cause a further 63k to be attributed to the client.
+This means that (for example) if a client sends an MBO containing a request message of size 1k to a server (and does so without prereserving extra space in the MBO), then if the server writes a 64k reply into the MBO, this action by the server will cause a further 63k to be attributed to the client.

 In effect, MBOs allow a client to temporarily delegate to a server a limited ability to allocate memory on the client's behalf.